The EU AI Act. What it is, who it affects, what it requires.

 The Act entered the EU legal order.
 Obligations began phasing in from this date.

-AI systems with unacceptable risk — social scoring, manipulative AI, untargeted biometric scraping — became illegal.
+AI systems with unacceptable risk became illegal: social scoring, manipulative AI, and untargeted biometric scraping.

 Providers of GPAI models became subject to transparency, documentation, and copyright compliance obligations.